jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes And it just returns whether the password hash computed by the application matches the stored password hash.
+.notes And it returns whether the password hash computed by the application matches the stored password hash.
 If so, the user provided the correct password and should be allowed to login.
 Otherwise, the user provided an incorrect password and should not be allowed to login.

 <pre style="font-size: 40px; margin-top: 10px;"><code>CREATE OR REPLACE FUNCTION
 rodauth_valid_password_hash